maldevel/intelspy/README.md

 Perform automated network reconnaissance scans to gather network intelligence.

-AutoScan is a network intel spy tool which performs automated enumeration of network services.
+IntelSpy is a network intelligence spy tool which performs automated enumeration of network services.
 It performs live hosts detection scans, port scans, services enumeration scans, web content scans, brute-force, detailed off-line exploits searches and more.
 The tool will also launch further enumeration scans for each detected service using a number of different tools.

 ---